Dtsonev72/age-comparer-api/README.md

 ## Overview

-This is a web service that processes receipts and calculates points based on given rules.
+This is a service that gets your age and checks it against people in your age group

 ## Running the Application